RocketManRC/tulipcc-headless/README.md

 ### Final Note

 Most of the Tulip CC examples and documentation assume having a user interface so I am working through the basics and trying to come up with a good workflow.
-Also my Python is a more than a bit rusty so that adds to the challenge :-)
+Also my Python is more than a bit rusty so that adds to the challenge :-)